evennia/evennia/evennia/web/api/README.md

 submit button uses AJAX to make a POST request to that endpoint, sending along the JSON data from the form, and then returns the response of the results.
 This works, but then a tech-savvy player might ask if they can have their own application that will retrieve messages periodically for their own computer.
-By having a [REST][REST] API that they can use, they can create client applications of their own to retrieve or change data.
+By having a [REST][rest] API that they can use, they can create client applications of their own to retrieve or change data.